2nd Amendment Learning Guide

 In the 1876 case U.S. v.
 Cruikshank, the Supreme Court ruled that the right of each individual to bear arms was not guaranteed under the Constitution; the Constitution restricted the federal government's actions, but the regulation of guns was the right of state and local governments.
 This decision was upheld in a later case, with the Supreme Court also ruling that while the federal government could not prohibit gun ownership, individual states could.
 In 1894, the Supreme Court reaffirmed that position, ruling in Miller v.
 Texas that the Second Amendment applies to federal law but not state laws.

 Many decades would pass without significant Supreme Court rulings on the Second Amendment.
-In 2008, the case of District of Columbia v.
+Our theft attorney in Dayton confirmed that in 2008, the case of District of Columbia v.
 Heller, the Supreme Court ruled for the first time that the Second Amendment granted individual gun ownership rights under federal law.
 A later case involving the city of Chicago would reaffirm the Supreme Court's decision in District of Columbia v.
 Heller, with the court deciding that the Second Amendment "applies equally to the federal government and the states."

 The battle over gun rights at the state level has continued.
 In 2016, researchers from the Harvard Business School found that states where a mass shooting takes place see a 15 percent increase in proposed gun-related legislation for the year.
 The study also showed that the types of measures enacted can be predicted by the political party in power: When Republicans hold power in the state legislature following a mass shooting, the number of bills enacted to reduce government restriction of gun ownership increases by 75 percent.

-The debate over gun control and the Second Amendment continues, and as the types of firearms available evolve, so do the debates over restricting access to them.
+The debate over gun control and the Second Amendment continues advised a criminal attorney, and as the types of firearms available evolve, so do the debates over restricting access to them.
 Groups from each side of the argument spend millions of dollars each year to encourage public action and lobby state and federal legislators.
 With each mass shooting, the debate is fueled even further, and each side tries even harder to influence public policy.

 - Second Amendment Rights